ldv-klever/klever/docs/dev_env_model_specs.rst

 Decomposition Tactics
 ---------------------

-There are two implementations of process decomposition tactics.
+There are three implementations of process decomposition tactics.
 The default one is used if the value of the *scenario separation* configuration property is None (find the description in the table below).
 The default tactic does not modify actions.
 But instead, it creates a scenario with the origin actions and different scenarios with savepoints.

-The second tactic splits process actions into sequences of actions without choices.
+The second tactic (*linear*) splits process actions into sequences of actions without choices.
 Together created scenarios cover the exact behavior of the original process.

 The example of a model provided above can be split into three models assuming there are no savepoints.